Creative Commons License 2023 Volume 10 Issue 1

 CONCLUSION

-Analysis of the data obtained showed that both for Kislovodsk and for the entire territory of the Region, frosts are a characteristic feature of the spring and autumn periods.
+Analysis of the data obtained showed that both for Kislovodsk and for the entire territory of the region, frosts are a characteristic feature of the spring and autumn periods.

 The growing season of crops and natural vegetation has been lengthened by about one to four days per decade over the past 50 years in the northern hemisphere, especially in high latitudes.
 The boundaries of plant growth and animal habitat have shifted towards the pole and up in absolute height.
 There is an earlier flowering, an earlier arrival of birds, and an earlier time of the appearance of insects in the northern hemisphere.
-There is also an increase in average annual temperatures in the Region, largely due to the warming of the cold period of the year.
+There is also an increase in average annual temperatures in the region, largely due to the warming of the cold period of the year.
 During the warm period, despite the general increase in the temperature background, in some months there is a tendency for cooling in almost all landscape zones.

-These studies show that during the period of climate warming in the territory of the Region, there is a weakening of the severity of bioclimatic conditions, especially in winter, which entails the spread and increase in the number of biotopes of ixodid ticks.
+These studies show that during the period of climate warming in the territory of the region, there is a weakening of the severity of bioclimatic conditions, especially in winter, which entails the spread and increase in the number of biotopes of ixodid ticks.

 ACKNOWLEDGMENTS: The authors are thankful to Dr. Sergey Pushkin for assistance in conceptualization and methodology.